smallblue2/Hako/docs/functional-spec/FS.md

 The task system enables mentors to create, distribute, and track programming tasks for students.
 It includes:

  * **Task Application** - An interface for defining and managing tasks.
- * **Task Delivery** - A decentralized peer-to-peer mechanism for broadcasting tasks to students.
+ * **Task Delivery** - A decentralised peer-to-peer mechanism for broadcasting tasks to students.
  * **Task Validation** - A secure process for validating student submissions without executing untrusted code on remote systems.

 #### 4.2.2 Networking